AOEpeople/TYPO3_Restler/Documentation/Pages/InstallationGuide.rst

 Installation
 ------------

-1. Install the extension from TER or from `our GitHub repository <https://github.com/AOEpeople/TYPO3_Restler>`_.
+1. Install the extension from TER (sources are available on `our GitHub repository <https://github.com/AOEpeople/TYPO3_Restler>`_.

 2. Configure this TYPO3-Extension (in TYPO3 Extension-Manager; e.g. enable the online documentation of your REST-API).
 See the "Screenshots" section as well.